 Over Sonai, this aircraft was seen in a rocket dive and observed to crash into the sea several hundred yards southwest of the town at 2:35pm.
 The cause of the crash was unknown.
 When this aircraft failed to return, McGrath was officially declared Missing In Action (MIA).

 Major John P. McMahon letter to McGrath's family after his loss:

 "He [McGrath] was fourth of the division to go into a dive for the strike, and somehow he never came out of his dive.
 His plane was seen to crash and explode into the sea near the target.
 Enemy aircraft fire was encountered by other members on the strike, but the exact cause of his crash remains unknown.
 Lt McGrath's death was attributed to the explosion following the fatal crash. - Major John P. McMahon."

 McGrath was officially declared dead on July 21, 1945.
 He earned the Distinguished Flying Cross (DFC) with gold star, Air Medal with six gold stars and the Purple Heart, posthumously.

-McGrath is memorialized on the courts of the missing at the Honolulu Memorial at National Memorial Cemetery of the Pacific (Punchbowl) on court 4.
+McGrath is memorialized at National Memorial Cemetery of the Pacific (Punchbowl) on the courts of the missing (Honolulu Memorial), court 4.
 He also has a memorial marker at Saint Agnes Cemetery in Menands, NY at section 4, plot 90.